 What is a Hybrid?

-The term “hybrid” is used two different ways.
+The term “hybrid” is used in two different ways.
 Some consider a hybrid as being the result of crossing two specific cultivars to produce special seed.
 For example, my favorite tomato is the Sweet 100, which is a hybrid seed produced by hand crossing two specific cultivars.

 The alternative is the heirloom.
-It is a plant that has been line bred for some 50 years resulting in a stable cultivar.
-Crossing two individuals of the same cultivar is not considered to be a hybrid, although technically such a cross does produce a hybrid because two individual heirloom plants are not 100% identical from a genetic perspective.
+It is a plant that has been line-bred for some 50 years, resulting in a stable cultivar.
+Crossing two individuals of the same cultivar is not considered to be a hybrid, although technically, such a cross does produce a hybrid because two individual heirloom plants are not 100% identical from a genetic perspective.

 This blog uses the more general use of the term hybrid.